anasfik/openai/README.md

 - Authorize just once, use it anywhere and at any time in your application.
 - Developer-friendly.
 - `Stream` functionality for completions API & fine-tune events API.
+- Ready examples/snippets for almost everything implmented in the package at `/example` folder.

 ## 👑 Code Progress (100 %)